carbonblack/cb-yara-connector/README.md

 should be used with caution.

-When `vacuum_interval` is defined with a value greater than 0, it represents the interval in minutes at which the yara agent will pause its work and execute and external shell script, defined by default as `vacuumscript.sh`  within the `scripts` folder of the current Yara conector installation.
-After execution, the Yara aganet continues with its work.
+When `vacuum_interval` is defined with a value greater than 0, it represents the interval in minutes at which the yara agent will pause its work and execute an external shell script, defined by default as `vacuumscript.sh`  within the `scripts` folder of the current Yara connector installation.
+After execution, the Yara agent continues with its work.

 ```ini